 Before any user authenticates to the TOE, the TOE displays a configurable Security Administrator banner for the web GUI.
-The local and remote CLI interfaces display the default Linux security banner which is also configurable prior to authentication.
+The local and remote CLI interfaces display the default Linux security banner prior to authentication that is also configurable.
 The TOE can terminate local CLI, remote CLI, and web GUI sessions after a specified time period of inactivity.
-Administrative users have the capability to terminate their own sessions.
+Administrator users have the capability to terminate their own sessions.